japhb/cbor-specs/capture.md

 An argument capture consists of two components: a positional (array-like) part and an associative (map-like) part.
 Simple positional arguments are collected into the positional part, and named arguments into the associative part.
-Thus a CBOR Capture tag is applied to an array of exactly two elements, the first being an array and the second being a map, both of which can contain values of any type.
+Thus a CBOR Capture tag is applied to an array of at most two elements, with zero or one array followed by zero or one map, both of which can contain values of any type.

+Preferred serialization omits the array and/or map children if they would be empty, though the top-level Capture-tagged array cannot be omitted.
+Note that preferred serialization MUST be used by encoders wishing to satisfy the CBOR core deterministic encoding requirements.

 While many languages will use string keys for the named argument map, this is not required.
 For example, some calling conventions follow any positional